hannob/snallygaster/README.md

 and can pose a security risk.

 Typical examples include publicly accessible git repositories, backup files potentially containing passwords or database dumps.
-In addition it contains a few checks for other security vulnerabilities.
+In addition, it contains a few checks for other security vulnerabilities.

 As an introduction to these kinds of issues you may want to watch this talk:
 * [Attacking with HTTP Requests](https://www.youtube.com/watch?v=Bppr9rbmwz4)